nicolasfguillaume/Strategic-Business-Analytics-with-R/module3.md

 #        main= "Satisfaction and Employee Attrition",
 #        ylab="Average Attrition Rate", xlab= "Rank of Satisfaction")
 ```
 Rank 19-20: the happy people who wants to stay.
-Rank 15 to 18: the 'it's ok' people who are staying
+Rank 15 to 18: the 'it's ok' people who are staying.
 Rank 10 to 14: the happy people who wants to leave -> this is something we want to investigate further.
 Maybe they are burned out?
 Or hired by clients?
 These are the people you want to target when undertaking retaining actions.
 Rank 1 to 9: the unhappy people that indeed want to leave.